1 [To the Chief Musician on Neginoth. A Psalm or Song of Asaph.] God is known in Judah. His name is great in Israel.

 4 You are more glorious and excellent than the mountains of prey.

-5 The stout-hearted are spoiled, they have slept their sleep.
+5 The stout-hearted are plundered.
+They have slept their sleep.
 And none of the men of might have found their hands.

 6 At your rebuke, O God of Jacob, both the chariot and horse are cast into a dead sleep.